sophiadigitalart/The_Force/README.md

+# Music visualization shader for algosix

+This is a shader created specially by Bruce Lane for algosix.

+The WebGL Fragment Shader receives uniform variables to bring interactivity:
+- Audio-reactive: a Fast Fourier Transform is calculated from the sound spectrum at each animation frame (uniform: bands).
+- Time-based animation (uniform: time)

+The music is a mix from [Gunston](https://soundcloud.com/gunston)

+The live-coding environment is created by Shawn Lawson and modifyed by Bruce Lane:
+- load sound on startup

+The rest of this document is from the original repository:

 # The Force

 Life creates it, makes it grow.
 Its energy surrounds us and binds us.
 Luminous beings are we, not this crude matter.
 You must feel the Force around you; here, between you, me, the tree, the rock, everywhere, yes.